apache/paimon/docs/content/concepts/file-operations.md

 specific language governing permissions and limitations under the License.
 -->

 # File Operations

 This article is specifically designed to clarify the impact that various file operations have on files.

-In order to make user better understand the origins of the multitude of small files that result from these operations, we will provide concrete examples and practical tips for effectively managing them.
-Furthermore, through an in-depth exploration of operations such as commit and compact, we aim to offer insights into the creation and updates of these small files.
+This page provides concrete examples and practical tips for effectively managing them.
+Furthermore, through an in-depth exploration of operations such as commit and compact, we aim to offer insights into the creation and updates of files.

 ## Prerequisite